Thinking Errors Worksheet

 Instructions

-After reviewing each thinking error and allowing the client time to complete the worksheet with their own examples and balanced thoughts, ask them which 2 thinking errors they experience most often.
 Encourage them to reflect on how balancing thinking errors can alleviate hurt feelings and unwanted reactions.
-Provide the client with a copy of the worksheet for reference.
+Provide the client with a copy of their completed worksheet for reference.

 References